izzy2lost/UnrealEngineUWP/README.md

 #### JoyShockLibrary changes
 * The code has been restructured and migrated into a single UnrealEngine plugin.
 All the code is inside the plugin (no external dlls).
+* Added custom device detection routine for mac.

 #### Engine changes
-* Hacked together approach for ensuring xinput and joyshock controller IDs don't overlap.
+* Hacked together approach for ensuring xinput/applecontroller and joyshock controller IDs don't overlap.
 * Fixed platform specific code to set the controller light colour for Windows, Mac and Linux.
+* Updated apple controller interface to ignore DS4 and DS controllers.

 Unreal Engine
 =============